druglogics/tfcheckpoint-umap/docs/index.md

 - There are a lot more DbTFs now residing inside the non-DbTF supercluster (No. $3$)
 - The No. $1$ supercluster with no DbTFs has become a bit more distinguished, i.e. almost all it's points are non-DbTFs according to the GREEKC list information.
 - Maybe the curated list better reflects the clustered data than the DNA-binding GO term thus?

-For more info, see the [data file](https://github.com/druglogics/tfcheckpoint-umap/tree/main/data/12n_dbtf_cluster_annot.tsv) with the protein names, the cluster id, the GREEKC DbTF and the GO term DNA binding annotation.
 :::

 ## Tuning minimum distance {-}